 What's Inside Matters

-With around 1,200 Tier 1 production suppliers providing vehicle parts comprised of nearly 1,000 different materials, we recognize the complexity of our supply chain; however, we remain committed to using materials that are sourced responsibly and are safe to use in our vehicles.
+With around 1,400 Tier 1 production suppliers providing vehicle parts comprised of over 1,000 different materials, we recognize the complexity of our supply chain; however, we remain committed to using materials that are sourced responsibly and are safe to use in our vehicles.

 US Compliance & Legislation